ysyk2021/the-art-of-cyclical-thinking-a-guide-to-reflecting-on-successes-and-failures/src/chapter-2-1.md

 ----------

 Cyclical thinking is a cognitive approach that emphasizes pattern recognition and analysis.
 By reflecting on past experiences, identifying patterns, gaining insights, applying lessons learned, and driving continuous improvement, individuals can optimize decision-making, problem-solving, and personal growth.

-This chapter provides an overview of the definition and elements of cyclical thinking.
-In subsequent chapters of "The Art of Cyclical Thinking: A Guide to Reflecting on Successes and Failures," we delve deeper into specific techniques, examples, and practical exercises to help readers develop and apply cyclical thinking effectively.